dreamcatcher1712/doubly-linked-list/README.md

 can go in either direction: backward or forward.

 representation of a doubly linked list:
+//
 struct Node {
     int data;

-    // Pointer to next node in DLL struct Node* next;
+    // Pointer to next node in DLL// struct Node* next;

-    // Pointer to previous node in DLL struct Node* prev;
+    // Pointer to previous node in DLL// struct Node* prev;
 };
+//